 Storage instructions

-- To freeze.
-Place the cooked and cooled noodles in a shallow container and store them in the freezer for up to two months.
+To freeze: Place the cooked and cooled noodles in a shallow container and store them in the freezer for up to 2 months.

 Frequently asked questions